Indignation by Philip Roth

 Topologies: The Urban Utopia in France, 1960–1970 by Larry Busbea

 Reappraisals: Reflections on the Forgotten Twentieth Century by Tony Judt

 Nothing to Be Frightened Of by Julian Barnes

 Why Is There Something Rather Than Nothing?: 23 Questions from Great Philosophers by Leszek Kolakowski, translated from the Polish by Agnieszka Kolakowska

 Michael Chabon is the author of several books, including The Mysteries of Pittsburgh, Wonder Boys, The Amazing Adventures of Cavalier and Klay, The Yiddish Policeman’s Union, Manhood for Amateurs: The Pleasures and Regrets of a Husband, Father, and Son and most recently, Telegraph Avenue.
-His essay in the March 7, 2013 issue will appear in different form in The Wes Anderson Collection, to be published by Abrams later this year.

 John Ashbery is the author of several books of poetry, including Self-Portrait in a Convex Mirror (1975), which received the Pulitzer Prize for Poetry, the National Book Critics Circle Award, and the National Book Award.
 His first collection, Some Trees (1956), was selected by W. H. Auden for the Yale Younger Poets Series.
 He has also published art criticism, plays, and a novel.
 From 1990 until 2008 Ashbery was the Charles P. Stevenson, Jr. Professor of Languages and Literature at Bard College.